adammccormack/simple-warehouse-tech-test/README.md

 5. Then type in the terminal 'warehouse = SimpleWarehouse.new' and press enter.

-6. Then 'warehouse.run' and press enter, here you will be presented with all the instructions with a list of the commands available to use the program : ).
+6. Then 'warehouse.run' and press enter, here you will be presented with all the instructions with a list of the commands available to use the program.

+7. To actually use the commands you first need to create an instance of SimpleWarehouse in irb like so:

+- warehouse = SimpleWarehouse.new

+Then use the commands listed in the README or irb like so:

+- warehouse.init(5,5)

+: )

 # User Stories #